-While there are many ways to set up one's development environment, following is a method that uses virtualenv.
+While there are many ways to set up one's development environment, we recommend using Virtualenv.
+This tool allows you to set up separate environments for separate Python projects that are isolated from one another so you can use different packages (and package versions) for each.

 If you don't have virtualenv installed, you can install it via: